twiddler/deputui/README.md

 # Motivation

-Reviewing release notes of dependency updates can be quite tedious.
-Run `pnpm outdated`, go to the repositories, the release tags, and hunt down the relevant ones.
-That's no fun. 🙁
+Reviewing release notes is tedious: Run `pnpm outdated`, look up the corresponding repositories, and hunt down all relevant release notes.
+That's a lot of brainless work, and it's no fun. 🙁

 When dependencies adhere to semver semantics, then: